yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 ![IOTA Hub architecture](../images/iota_hub.png)

-To get started with Hub, complete the following tasks in order.

-## Install the dependencies
+## Step 1.
+Install the dependencies

 The signing server needs to be compiled from source using the dependencies.